 - Company Revises Capex Guidance Downwards

 Capital expenditure is the biggest cash expense for an oil and gas company.
-The depressed commodity prices over the last two years have forced oil and gas producers across the globe to cut down their exploration and drilling budget.
-Consequently, ConocoPhillips has reduced its 2016 capital spending budget to $5.5 billion from its previous guidance of $5.7 billion.
+The depressed commodity prices over the last two years have forced oil and gas producers across the globe to cut down their exploration and drilling budgets.
+Consequently, ConocoPhillips had reduced its 2016 capital spending budget to $5.5 billion from its previous guidance of $5.7 billion.
 However, in the latest quarter, the company has further reduced its capital expenditure guidance to $5.2 billion for the full year.
 This lower capital spending will enable ConocoPhillips to manage its cash flows better, given that its cash flows have been diminishing.

 - Increased Focus On Cost Optimization In A Weak Oil Price Environment

 In order to sustain the operating margins in the current downturn, ConocoPhillips has been working towards reducing its operating costs from its key regions.
-Since the company has been progressing well on this front, it has revised its guidance for adjusted operating costs to $6.8 billion from its previous target of $7.0 billion.
+Since the company has been progressing well on this front, it had revised its guidance for adjusted operating costs to $6.8 billion from its previous target of $7.0 billion.
 However, due to better than expected results from its cost reduction measures, the company has further cut its operating cost guidance to $6.6 billion for the current year.
 If the company manages to achieve its target, it will be able to sustain its operations and preserve its profits over the next few quarters.